Laythe-lang/Laythe/README.md

 To accompany this we'll need to close all instances so you can no longer add field after the initializer.
 I think this behavior is not very desirable to begin with, plus it leads to a lot of potential in terms of gradual typing and optimization.

 As a side effect of this change we should be able to emit new instruction of getting field `0-N` directly and completely avoiding the hash.

+### Debug an Release
+I think I'd like to strive to keep as much of the plug and play philosophy of many dynamics languages around while optionally providing some of the static.
+Ideally I'd like to be able to run a script without any type checking and no optimization passes.
+I think having a separate mode that does both type check and some basic optimization could address some short coming some dynamic project face when they become large.